Childhood and Education Journey of Maria Shriver in Timeline

 On April 26, 1986, Maria Shriver married Arnold Schwarzenegger in Hyannis, Massachusetts.

-2003: Father diagnosed with Alzheimer's
+2003: Father Diagnosed with Alzheimer's

 In 2003, Maria Shriver's father, Sargent Shriver, was diagnosed with Alzheimer's disease, leading her to become an advocate and fundraiser for Alzheimer's patient care and biomedical research.

-2004: Attended Democratic and Republican National Conventions
+2004: Attendance at Democratic and Republican National Conventions

 In 2004, Maria Shriver attended both the Democratic National Convention to watch her uncle Ted Kennedy speak, and the Republican National Convention to watch her husband speak.